shashankvmaiya/Rider-Retention-Prediction/README.md

 # Rider-Retention-Prediction

-Using machine learning modeling techniques, we predict whether a rider (online cab booking app user) will be retained or not
+In this project, we aim to predict if a rider (online cab-sharing app user) will be retained by the app company or not.
+The data is provided by the company 'Ultimate'.
+We consider a user retained if they were active (i.e., took a trip) in the preceding 30 days.

+For the data provided, 37% of the users are retained.
+We build a predictive model using Random Forest Classifier.
+The most important features include
+*
+*

+The final model yielded a F1 score of